-The Board of Directors believes that this amendment to the Restated Articles of Incorporation is in the best interest of the Company and its shareholders.
+The Board of Directors believes that this amendment to the Restated Articles of Incorporation is in the interests of the Company and its shareholders.
 Board classification will help lend continuity and stability to the management of the Company.
 Following adoption of the classified board structure, at any given time over one-half of the members of the Board of Directors will generally have had prior experience as directors of the Company.
 The Board believes that this will facilitate long-range planning, strategy and policy development and will have a positive influence on the Company's day-to-day operations.

 If the proposal is approved, the Board of Directors would designate the three classes of directors.
-One class of directors would serve initially for a one-year term, until the next Annual Meeting (or until each respective successor is duly elected and qualified).
-The second class of directors would immediately commence a two-year term, and serve until the Annual Meeting scheduled to occur in May 1996 (or until each respective successor is duly elected and qualified).
-The third class of directors would immediately commence a three-year term, and serve until the Annual Meeting scheduled to occur in May 1997 (or until each respective successor is duly elected and qualified).
-After each class of directors has served its initial term, each class thereafter would be elected for a three-year term.
+One class of directors would serve initially for a one-year term, until the next Annual Meeting (or until their respective successors are duly elected and qualified).
+The second class of directors would immediately commence a two-year term, and serve until the Annual Meeting scheduled to occur in May 1996 (or until their respective successors are duly elected and qualified).
+The third class of directors would immediately commence a three-year term, and serve until the Annual Meeting scheduled to occur in May 1997 (or until their respective successors are duly elected and qualified).
+After each class of directors has served their initial term, each class thereafter would be elected for three-year terms.